 The expansive 21,000-square-foot building at 794 Pine St., formerly the home of Al Perri Furniture, is currently undergoing extensive historic renovation work and is expected to debut as three levels of dining, drinking and office space by late spring or early summer.

-The brewery, which has not yet been publicly named, is inking a letter of intent with Essex this week, and he said the head brew master has “a ton of experience at another Michigan brewery operation.”
+Rake Beer Project is inking a letter of intent with Essex this week, and he said the head brew master has “a ton of experience at another Michigan brewery operation.”
 Currently, everything but 6,000 square feet of office space has been leased; Core Realty’s Troy Wasserman and Bryan Bench are overseeing leasing for the building.
 The main parking for the development will be located to the east of the building in a lot that runs between Clay and Webster.

 The main floor will house Aldea Coffee, the two restaurants, and the rentable conference room.
 The brewery and courtyard seating will be located on the garden level, and office space will be situated on the third floor.